qms-design-control

 510(k) cleared in 90 days.
 Six months later, a nurse called: the device was too hard to activate.
 Her patient's hand strength couldn't generate the required force.
 The patient was elderly, arthritic.
 The device was designed by engineers with healthy hands who never considered this use case.

 The design input was there, buried in section 4.3.2 of the requirements document: "Activation force shall not exceed 2N."
 Copied from a predicate device.
 Nobody questioned whether 2N was the right number.
 Nobody built a test for it.
 The traceability matrix showed Input → Output → Verification for every other requirement.
-This one had a gap—a blank cell that nobody noticed until the FDA asked about it.
+This one had a gap.
+A blank cell that nobody noticed until the FDA asked about it.

 "How did you verify this requirement was met?"
 Silence.
 The verification protocol tested nineteen requirements.
 This one wasn't included.
 Someone assumed it would be obvious.
 Someone else assumed engineering had covered it.
 Nobody actually verified.